Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Cleaning Schedule: Intelligent Assignment**

 The user responsible for cleaning is chosen by the system.
-It will take into account if somebody has marked himself as absent for a certain amount of time.
+It will take into account if somebody has marked himself as absent for a certain period of time.

 **Guest Account**